 An Indian lunch recipe for a quick, spicy curry with the delicious flavours of Kerala spices and coconut oil

-250g / about 30 pieces medium prawns, cleaned deveined (without shell)
+- 250g / about 30 pieces medium prawns, cleaned and deveined

-- 1. Apply salt, turmeric, and chili powder to cleaned prawns and allow to marinate while preparing other ingredients.
+- Apply salt, turmeric, and ground chili to prawns and allow to marinate while preparing other ingredients.

-- 2. Grind ginger, garlic and onion in a chopper/grinder to make a coarse paste.
+- Grind ginger, garlic, and onion in a chopper/grinder to make a coarse paste.